-In Sri Lanka, a Muslim man was killed Monday in North Western Province, as ongoing violence and attacks against Muslim targets has led authorities to impose an indefinite curfew in the region.
+In Sri Lanka, a Muslim man was killed Monday in North Western Province as ongoing violence and attacks against Muslim targets have led authorities to impose an indefinite curfew in the region.
 A nationwide curfew in the rest of the country has been relaxed.

 Tensions in Sri Lanka have been on the rise since last month’s Easter suicide bomb massacre, which killed at least 257 people in churches and hotels.